rvsrvs/jasdev.github.io/_posts/2017-7-29-high-cadence-versus-well-formed.md

 Special thanks to [Claire](https://twitter.com/_eeclaire), [John](https://twitter.com/jxxf), [Justin](https://twitter.com/justinmduke), and [Felix](https://twitter.com/krausefx) for reading early drafts of this post.

-## Footnotes
+## Footnotes:

-<sup>1</sup>: This experiment was inspired by Ryan’s attempt at this: [High-Cadence Thoughts](http://quip.com/jgBUALiGBjwp).
+[^1]: This experiment was inspired by Ryan’s attempt at this: [High-Cadence Thoughts](http://quip.com/jgBUALiGBjwp).

-<sup>2</sup>: On the note of “volumes of work,” an example that still blows me away is [Above & Beyond](https://twitter.com/aboveandbeyond)’s radio show: [Group Therapy](https://itunes.apple.com/us/podcast/above-beyond-group-therapy/id286889904?mt=2) (formerly [Trance Around the World](https://itunes.apple.com/us/podcast/above-beyond-trance-around-the-world/id993499023?mt=2)).
+[^2]: On the note of “volumes of work,” an example that still blows me away is [Above & Beyond](https://twitter.com/aboveandbeyond)’s radio show: [Group Therapy](https://itunes.apple.com/us/podcast/above-beyond-group-therapy/id286889904?mt=2) (formerly [Trance Around the World](https://itunes.apple.com/us/podcast/above-beyond-trance-around-the-world/id993499023?mt=2)).
 The group has run the podcast every week for 688 weeks (13+ years) so far!

-<sup>3</sup>: I have noticed [this dynamic](https://twitter.com/ryandawidjan/status/739490348553150464) with tweets too.
+[^3]: I have noticed [this dynamic](https://twitter.com/ryandawidjan/status/739490348553150464) with tweets too.

-<sup>4</sup>: I’d repeat the same process on iOS with [Git2Go](https://git2go.com) replacing Tower.
+[^4]: I’d repeat the same process on iOS with [Git2Go](https://git2go.com) replacing Tower.

-<sup>5</sup>: i.e. I _thought_ the journal would be more effective when visits stemmed from curiosity, instead of pushes.
+[^5]: i.e. I _thought_ the journal would be more effective when visits stemmed from curiosity, instead of pushes.